How to apply: step-by-step

 A-level results will be published on Thursday 15 August 2019.
 You can check if you’ve been accepted on UCAS Track.

 If you don’t meet the conditions for either your firm or insurance choice, don’t panic!
 You may still be accepted onto the course or receive an alternative offer.
 If not, you can try to find an alternative course through Clearing.

 Further information on how to apply

 If you’d like to apply for a part-time undergraduate course, you’ll need to apply directly to the University via the relevant course page.

 To contact our Admissions team, please call us on +44(0)115 848 4200.
-We are based on the first floor of the Dryden Centre at our City Campus.
-Our drop-in help desk operates between 9 am and 5 pm Monday - Thursday and between 9 am - 4 pm on Friday.
+We are based in the Student Services Centre in the Newton Building (City Campus).
+Our drop-in help desk operates between 9 am – 5 pm Monday – Thursday and between 9 am – 4 pm on Friday.